When we look at businesses holistically, there are four distinct dimensions that account for every decision and action.

 Strategy and Development

-Who does your business serve?
+Whom does your business serve?
 What are its core competencies and how will you leverage them?
-What are your businesses goals for the years?
-What’s the vision and mission of your business?
-What offers are you going to develop for this year?
+What are your business’s goals for the year?
+What is your business’s vision and mission?
+What offers are you going to develop this year?
 How are you going to position, differentiate, and develop your brand?

 Questions like these all fall within the dimensions of strategy.
-It serves as the foundation and hub for all of the other dimensions, and having a weak strategy core often leads to many businesses putting the cart before the horse.
+It serves as the foundation and hub for all of the other dimensions, and having a weak strategy core often causes many businesses to put the cart before the horse.

 For instance, I’ve run across quite a few businesses that can’t tie their marketing activities to any strategy besides selling something to make money.
 We also sense weak strategy at play when we see someone create something that has no real connection to their core business foundation.

-One of the reasons we don’t understand strategy is because of its complexity and nuance.
-It’s also pretty hard to sell, so when people are looking at creating an offer that sells, it’s one that’s often intentionally passed by.
+One of the reasons we don’t understand strategy is that it can be complex and nuanced.
+Strategy is also pretty hard to sell, so people often intentionally pass on offers that have strategy as a foundation.
 Nonetheless, rarely does a business succeed with tactics and techniques alone.

 The dimension of operations is the realm of execution and productivity.
 In short, it covers getting stuff done.

-Many businesses have a decent sense of strategy and struggle at operations.
+Many businesses have a decent sense of strategy and struggle with operations.
 That CEO’s vision just never seems to manifest.
-Or perhaps the marketing plan becomes just another document that wasted more resources to develop than it was worth it.
+Or perhaps the marketing plan becomes just another document that wasted more resources to develop than it was worth.
 The perennial problem here is one that creatives understand all too well – our imaginative reach always exceeds our operational grasp.

-Short-range planning often falls within the operational dimension, as well.
-In a well-running business, the CEO and COO are jointly creating the mid- and long-term plans in consultation with the CMO and CFO since every perspective is needed to make a solid plan.
-The reason short-range planning falls within this domain is because much of the strategic direction and financial parameters have already been set from the longer-range plans; the COO has the unenviable responsibility of making a lot happen with too little.
+Short-range planning often falls within the operational dimension as well.
+In a well-run business, the CEO and COO are jointly creating the mid- and long-term plans in consultation with the CMO and CFO because every perspective is needed to make a solid plan.
+Short-range planning falls within the operations domain because much of the strategic direction and the financial parameters have already been set from the longer-range plans; the COO has the unenviable responsibility of making a lot happen with too little.
 (Yes, this happens in organizations at every scale and size.)

 What separates a lot of good businesses from great ones is their execution.
-Businesses that get the right stuff done grow faster and more consistently than ones who struggle at execution.
+Businesses that get the right stuff done grow faster and more consistently than businesses that struggle with execution.

 At least, that’s the story we buy.

-Though we often talk about increased revenue when we speak of marketing, it’s also just as true that effective marketing ensures that a business’s resources are leveraged in the best way possible, thus making it a great way to keep money in your business as well as make more.
-Many businesses work hard at crafting a wonderful offer only to have a weak marketing campaign offset the return that they may otherwise get for their efforts.
-To spend a quarter developing an offer only to make a month’s revenue is much less effective, resource-wise, than spending a quarter developing an offer and making a quarter’s revenue back from it.
+Though we often talk about increased revenue when we speak of marketing, it’s also just as true that effective marketing ensures that a business’s resources are leveraged in the best way possible, thus making it a great way to keep money in your business as well as to make more.
+Many businesses work hard at crafting a wonderful offer, only to have a weak marketing campaign offset the return they might have gotten from their efforts.
+Spending a quarter developing an offer only to make a month’s worth of revenue is a much less effective use of resources than is spending a quarter developing an offer and making a quarter’s revenue from it.